-Tel: +376 728 001 / Email: Miguel.Cases@caseslacambra.com
+Tel: +376 728 001 / Email: miguel.cases@caseslacambra.com

-Miguel Cases is the co-managing partner of Cases & Lacambra.
-He leads the Financial Services Group of the firm and is qualified to practise in both Spain and the Principality of Andorra.
+Miguel Cases is Partner Executive Chairman of Cases & Lacambra.
+He leads the Financial Services Group of the Firm and is qualified to practise Law in both Spain and the Principality of Andorra.

-Miguel has extensive experience advising credit institutions and investment services firms, acting regularly as the key legal counsel for major national and international financial institutions, public administrations and both public and private investment funds in the structuring of financial transactions, derivatives, financial sector reorganisation, M&A deals and special situations.
-In the latter topics, he has participated in several of the most cutting-edge transactions in both Spain and the Principality of Andorra in recent years.
+Miguel has more than 10 years of experience advising credit institutions and investment services firms, acting regularly as the key legal counsel for major national and international financial institutions, public administrations and both public and private investment funds in the structuring of financial transactions, derivatives, financial sector reorganisation, M&A deals and special situations.
+In the latter topics he has participated in several of the most cutting-edge transactions in both Spain and the Principality of Andorra in recent years.